 Higher Civil Penalties

-The FTC has also published inflation adjustments to the dollar amounts of potential civil penalties for the 16 provisions of law enforced by the FTC, including violations of the HSR Act.
-For 2018, the maximum civil penalty amount for violations of the HSR Act has been increased from $40,654 to $41,484 per day.
-Under the adjusted civil penalties, companies failing to submit a required HSR filing for a full year could be subjected to civil penalties of up to $15 million.
+The FTC has also separately published inflation adjustments to the dollar amounts of potential civil penalties for the 16 provisions of law enforced by the FTC, including violations of the HSR Act.
+Effective February 14, 2019, the maximum civil penalty amount for violations of the HSR Act is increased from $41,484 per day to $42,530 per day.
+Under the adjusted civil penalties, companies failing to submit a required HSR filing for a full year could be subjected to civil penalties of up to $15.5 million.